any-docs/css/content/guides/box_alignment/in_block_abspos_tables/index.md

 As we do not currently have browser support for box alignment in block layout, your options for alignment are either to use one of the existing alignment methods or, to make even a single item inside a container a flex item in order to use the alignment properties as specified in flexbox.

 Alignment of blocks horizontally prior to flexbox was typically achieved by way of setting auto margins on the block.
-A {{cssxref("margin")}} of `auto` will absorb all available space in that dimension, therefore setting a left and right margin of auto, you can push a block into the center:
+A `margin` of `auto` will absorb all available space in that dimension, therefore setting a left and right margin of auto, you can push a block into the center:

 ```css
 .container {